jinxinworld/pdf2svg-windows-GUI/README.md

    - pdf2svg.exe and all dependencies are included (no separate installation required)
    - It is recommended to use the packaged convertPDF2SVG.exe
 2. **How to Run**:
+   - Ensure both `pdf2svg.exe` and `convertPDF2SVG.exe` are in the same directory
    - Double-click `convertPDF2SVG.exe`

 ## How to Use